How to Scrape Dynamic Web Content With Puppeteer and Incogniton

 const testIncognitonProfile = async () => {

-const browser = await startIncogniton({ profileId: incognitonProfileId });
+const browser = await startIncogniton({ profileId: incognitonProfileId })

-await ipheyTest(browser);
+await ipheyTest(browser)

 Scrape a Dynamically Loaded Page